liammcluckie/Low-Tide-Surf-Club/readMe.md

             - The imagery used will be de-saturated in colour and the main focal will be on the products and lifestyle based around these.
             The de-saturation in colour will fit in with the rest of the simple greyscale colours used throughout the rest of the website.

+###     - Logo

+            - The logo for site was created using the same Sans Serif style font through an online application called [Hatchful](https://hatchful.shopify.com/).
+It follows the same greyscale color that the rest of the site is styled in and was designed in a clean, and simple way that aesthetically works well but alse follows visual hierarchy.

 ## Wireframes